South Vietnam Air Force: 1971

 On 1 January, the 5th Air Division was activated at Tan Son Nhut AB.
 This newest air division did not support the ARVN within a particular region.
 Instead, it was an outgrowth of the 33nd Wing, which flew transports, gunships and special mission aircraft everywhere in South Vietnam.
-Since so many of the aircraft flown by this division, the AC-47, VC–47 executive transport and RC–47, were variants of the basic C–47, the RVNAF centralized these disparate operations in one division.
+Since so many of the aircraft flown by this division, the AC-47, VC–47 executive transport and RC–47, were variants of the basic C–47, the VNAF centralized these disparate operations in one division.

-Vietnamization did not include aerial interdiction of the Ho Chi Minh Trail, so the program for modernization of the RVNAF did not provide them with the weapons necessary to interdict the PAVN supply lines.
+Vietnamization did not include aerial interdiction of the Ho Chi Minh Trail, so the program for modernization of the VNAF did not provide them with the weapons necessary to interdict the PAVN supply lines.
 The armed forces of South Vietnam would have to conduct interdiction on the ground.
-During Operation Lam Son 719, an ARVN operation to cut the Ho Chi Minh Trail in Laos, the RVNAF flew 5,500 sorties mostly by helicopters, a tiny fraction of the 160,000 sorties flown by US Army helicopters, showing that the operation would have been impossible without US support.
+During Operation Lam Son 719, an ARVN operation to cut the Ho Chi Minh Trail in Laos, the VNAF flew 5,500 sorties mostly by helicopters, a tiny fraction of the 160,000 sorties flown by US Army helicopters, showing that the operation would have been impossible without US support.

-The crash of the helicopter carrying ARVN General Đỗ Cao Trí and photojournalist François Sully on 23 February 1971 was attributed by US sources to mechanical failure and this led journalist Edward Behr to investigate the maintenance standards within the RVNAF.
-US maintenance personnel advised Behr that RVNAF mechanics never flushed helicopter engines with water and solvent every 25 flying hours as recommended and did not undertake other routine preventive maintenance.
-By late 1971 more than half the RVNAF helicopter fleet was grounded due to maintenance issues.
+The crash of the helicopter carrying ARVN General Đỗ Cao Trí and photojournalist François Sully on 23 February 1971 was attributed by US sources to mechanical failure and this led journalist Edward Behr to investigate the maintenance standards within the VNAF.
+US maintenance personnel advised Behr that VNAF mechanics never flushed helicopter engines with water and solvent every 25 flying hours as recommended and did not undertake other routine preventive maintenance.
+By late 1971 more than half the VNAF helicopter fleet was grounded due to maintenance issues.